2024 Mexican general election: Lawsuits

 After the election, the National Action Party (PAN), the Institutional Revolutionary Party (PRI), the Party of the Democratic Revolution (PRD), and Citizens' Movement (MC) collectively filed 240 challenges against the presidential election results.
 The PRD spearheaded most of these challenges, which sought to annul millions of ballots to meet the 3% threshold required to maintain its registration as a national political party.
-However, by 8 August, the Electoral Tribunal of the Federal Judiciary had rejected all of the challenges.
+However, by 8 August, the Electoral Tribunal of the Federal Judiciary (TEPJF) had rejected all of the challenges.

 For the legislative elections, all political parties challenged the results for deputies and senators, citing allegations of exceeding campaign spending limits, vote buying, voter intimidation, and various irregularities in vote counting.
 Most of these challenges, when presented to the Electoral Tribunal of the Federal Judiciary, were rejected, and any rulings from lower courts did not alter the overall election results.
-The only exception was in the 23rd district of the State of Mexico, where Luis Alberto Carballo Gutiérrez's victory certificate was annulled due to his ineligibility, as he was a food debtor, resulting in his alternate assuming the position instead.
+The only exception was in the 23rd district of the State of Mexico, where Luis Alberto Carballo Gutiérrez's victory certificate was annulled due to his ineligibility, as he was a child support debtor, resulting in his alternate assuming the position instead.

+The National Electoral Institute’s (INE) seat allocation for proportional representation seats in the Chamber of Deputies was challenged by opposition parties before the Electoral Tribunal of the Federal Judiciary (TEPJF).
+The challengers argued that the seat allocation violated the constitutional 8% cap on over-representation established in Article 54 of the Constitution, noting that the Sigamos Haciendo Historia coalition would hold approximately 73% of the seats with less than 60% of the national vote.
+They contended that the over-representation limit should be applied to electoral coalitions as a whole rather than to individual parties.
+On 28 August 2024, the TEPJF rejected these challenges, reaffirming its jurisprudence that the 8% over-representation limit applies to individual political parties and not to coalitions.
+The tribunal ruled that the INE’s methodology was consistent with constitutional and statutory electoral law, citing precedents from its rulings following the 2015 and 2018 elections.